MySQL

 STRING NOT NULL

-The MySQL query log record corresponding to the row.
+You can read the MySQL query log record for this row.

 Note

-The binlog_rows_query_log_events parameter must be enabled in MySQL to record query logs.
+MySQL needs to have the binlog_rows_query_log_events parameter enabled to record query logs.

-The following example merges multiple sharded orders tables from multiple databases in a MySQL instance into a single holo_orders table in Hologres.
+The following code example shows how to merge and synchronize multiple orders tables from multiple sharded databases in a MySQL instance to a holo_orders table in Hologres.

 CREATE TEMPORARY TABLE mysql_orders (